Zoonadi/upload-file/README.md

 # upload-file
-# An Upload functionality using Flask
+# Upload a file using Flask

 File upload App using Flask How to run the app